 Apply the paste to the bite area and let it dry, then wash it off, re-applying every few hours for a couple of days so long as it’s not irritating your skin.
 Herbalist and Lyme expert Stephen Buhner recommends this as a way of drawing the toxins out of your skin before they have an opportunity to really get deep into your body.

-This post on Chronic Lyme Disease Treatment has more information on what to do if you suspect Lyme.
+This post on Lyme Disease Support has more information on what to do if you suspect Lyme.

 Conclusion & Encouragement